Music is a lifelong passion of mine.

 I can be spotted very often at gigs of my favorite artists around town, and I am a regular at the Baked Potato club in Studio City.
 So much great music happening all the time there, this place almost feels like a second home to me.

 CalProg is a great organization putting up consistently awesome prog shows in Southern California.
-I am proud to have been a regular patron since its inception back in 2003.
+I am proud to have been a regular patron since its inception back in 2003, although they have since stopped putting together their annual festival.

 I later expanded to other stringed instruments and can be occasionally spotted playing electric bass with the Peninsula Symphonic Winds in Palos Verdes, where my wife also performs on French horn.